Library assistance

 Search the Library catalogue:

-- Check for PHIL books on Restricted Loan
+• Check for PHIL books on High Demand.

-- Use Title, Subject and Keyword anywhere searches to find additional material.
+• Use Title, Subject and Keyword searches to find additional material.

 5. Find journal articles

-If you can't find the kind of information you want on these databases, ask an information librarian - we can help you choose the right database and the right keywords to use.
+If you can’t find the kind of information you want on these databases, ask a subject librarian – we can help you choose the right database and the right keywords to use.

 The internet has a lot of information, but not all of it is useful or reliable.
 Consider the source of the page.
 Suitable sources are

-Use the Advanced Search features of Google to restrict your search to results from reputable sources.
+Use the Advanced Search features of Google to restrict your search to results from more reputable sources.

 Some sites for Philosophy can be found here.

-Do not use articles directly from Wikipedia, although you can use its content (eg keywords or phrases) to search other sources
+Do not use articles directly from Wikipedia, although you can use its content (e.g. keywords or phrases) to search for other sources.

 Use Google Scholar to find academically reliable journal articles.
 Adjust the Scholar Preference to recognise the University of Canterbury, and you will get full text whenever it is available through our library subscriptions.